likeprix/prixjs/README.md

-With Prixjs you can build powerful static websites with the fastest speed on the market and position yourself.
+With PrixJS you can build powerful static websites with the fastest speed on the market and position yourself.